Mallig/CV/README.md

 ## Malachy Gilchrist

 I am a full-stack developer recently passed through Makers software development bootcamp, before which I was studying Mechanical Engineeering at Heriot Watt University where I received a bachelors degree.
 I enjoy learning and am excited for the unknowns that working as a software developer will expose me to.
 I'm currently focused on understanding how to display quantitative information in forms that engage the viewer, encouraging them to ask questions.
 I hope to be able to build interfaces around these displays which enable the viewer to have those questions answered and give rise to new questions.
-This intentionally sounds like the dynamic between teacher and student, however in a classroom the feedback loop between question and answer is much tighter.

 ## Skills